 Immigrants and Silicon Valley: a Potent Mix

-Entrepreneurially minded immigrants have a long history in helping Silicon Valley grab technology and run with it.
+Entrepreneurially minded immigrants have a long history of helping Silicon Valley grab technology and run with it.
 By the turn of the millennium, more than half of its tech force was foreign born.
 Founders born in other countries created more than half of the new Silicon Valley startups between 1995 and 2005.

-Founders born in other countries created more than half of the new Silicon Valley startups between 1995 and 2005. tweet
+Founders born in other countries created more than half of the new Silicon Valley startups between 1995 and 2005.

 In 2012, tech and engineering companies across the U.S. founded by immigrants infused the economy with $63 billion in sales and employed over 500,000 people.